 As Australia’s aging population demographic continues to grow and evolve, the need for qualified and experienced Speech Pathologists to help improve and develop the knowledge base of the speech pathology profession will increase exponentially.

 Established in 1981 to coincide with the development of the Australian Institute of Sport (AIS), the Discipline of Sport and Exercise Science provides programs of study, conducts research projects, implements community engagement activities and facilitates social networking in areas relating to sport and exercise.
-We provide undergraduate and postgraduate courses as well as a USA Study Tour programme and exchange agreements with educational institutions in North America and China.
-Study scholarships are also available.

 We are a primary education provider for high performance athletes, coaches and managers from the AIS, regional sport institutes, sport associations and government sport administration bodies.